BIBSYSDEV/track-changes-to-aws-terms-and-conditions/miro/master-cloud-agreement.md

 Confidential Information; and (b) Customer Content shall be treated exclusively as Customer’s Confidential Information.

-15.2. _Obligation_ s.
+15.2. _Obligations_.
 As a receiving party, each party will (a) not disclose the other party's Confidential Information to third parties except as permitted in this Agreement, including Section 4.1 (Data Use), and (b) only use Confidential Information to fulfill its obligations and exercise its